jie-jw-wu/clarify-coder/README.md

     - Safety settings set to “BLOCK_NONE”.
 ### Running the Data Generation Pipeline in one-go
 - Clone the repository and navigate to the `clarity-aware-code` directory.
-- <Will need a requirements file to facilitate setting up of the environment>
+- Ensure that your dataset folder is in the same directory as the python files as well as the batch script.
 - To run the entire process sequentially, you can use the following batch script (also included in the repository titled `combined_script.sh`):
 ```
-source GeminiTest1/bin/activate # activate environment
+#!/bin/bash

-API_KEY="<ENTER_YOUR_GEMINI_API_KEY>"
+API_KEY="<ENTER_GEMINI_API_KEY>"
 INPUT="APPS/train"
-TYPE="ambiguous" # choose either "ambiguous", "inconsistent" or "incomplete"
+TYPE="ambiguous"  # Choose either "ambiguous", "inconsistent" or "incomplete"
 OUTPUT1="AMBIGUOUS/train/modified_ambiguous_train.jsonl"
 MODIFY_PRBLM="step2.py"
 FRMT_CNVR="convert_JSONL_2_txt.py"